Articulated Systems¶

 Frame Index:

-Conversions Between Indicies¶
+Conversions Between Indices¶

 A body index to a generalized velocity index: